gauzinge/rd53stream_tdr/README.md

 It is important to note that the stream building currently has limitations:
 * Each module is treated separately, ratther than correctly accounting for the module -> ROC mapping
 * event numbers, as well as row and column identifiers are arbitrary placeholder values
-* The stream decoder is not yet fully validated.

 ## Decoder example